vtex-apps/checkout-ui-custom/docs/README.md

 ## Configuration

 1. Using your terminal and the [VTEX IO Toolbelt](https://vtex.io/docs/recipes/development/vtex-io-cli-installment-and-command-reference), log into the desired account;
-2. Run `vtex install vtex.checkout-ui-custom` on the account you're working on.
-If the Checkout Custom option already exists, you can skip to step 7 of this step-by-step;
+2. Run `vtex install vtex.checkout-ui-custom` on the account you're working on, you can also install it in a specific workspace;
 3. Head over to YOUR_ACCOUNT.myvtex.com/admin/vtex-checkout-ui-custom/, this link is also available from the navigation menu under "Store Setup > Checkout UI Custom"
 4. Make the desired changes and click 'Publish', or simply click 'Publish' to send the default configuration to your workspace, otherwise you'll not see any changes on your checkout